sjml/beschi/README.md

 ## Future

+Beschi makes code that I use "in production" on personal projects.
+It could probably stand to be better optimized, there are probably edge cases and bugs, etc. But for the most part, this is mature enough that I stopped thinking of it as a project in itself and now it's just a tool that I use.

-I will admit that part of me wants to make new writers, but since I don't have a separate project motivating that at the moment, it's not likely to get done.
+I will admit that part of me wants to make new writers, but that's not likely to get done until I have a specific project motivating it.
 If someone loves this system, though, and really wants to see a generator for Haskell or Lua or whatever, go for it.
 The existing writers should be decent starting points — they aren't terribly clever (no AST or interesting data structures), just iterating over the protocol and writing out serialization/deserialization code.

 ## Beschi?